peychart/chef-nodeAttributes/README.md

 # chef-haclusters-cookbook

- This chef cookbook allows to simulate node environments in nodes definition by the use of data bags...
+ This chef cookbook allows to simulate node environments in node definitions by the use of data bags...

 ## Supported Platforms